-Of the internet’s 4.2 billion users, roughly 72%, or 3.03 billion are active social media users.
-Those figures become even more astonishing when you consider that the total worldwide population is a little over twice that number.
+Of the internet’s users, roughly 3.48 billion are active social media users.
+That figure becomes even more astonishing when you consider that it represents nearly half of the world’s population and 4 out of 5 Internet users.
 Clearly, social media is an important component of many internet users’ daily lives.
 The question, then, is how law firms can best use this knowledge to generate more effective online advertising.
 Leveraging the connections inherent to social media is a great way to begin to strengthen your firm’s online marketing.

 Use Social Media to Engage with Clients and Potential Clients

 Simply filling your feed with interesting content is not enough in a world full of online interactions.
 Actively engaging with the users who like, comment, and share their thoughts on your law firm’s social media accounts can be pivotal to maintaining your brand.

 When engaging with mentions or comments — whether they’re on Twitter, Facebook, LinkedIn, or other sites — make sure to represent your firm in a polite, professional, and friendly manner.
 Another factor that plays a big role in how you respond to criticism is timeliness.
 Especially for complaints, responding in a quick and efficient manner, usually within the hour, shows potential and current clients that you are actively engaged with your brand and its customers.
 Having a bank of pre-approved statements for general praise or criticism your firm may receive can be a major help when it comes to responding to users online.
 You may also want to track feedback on your social media channels to begin analyzing what sorts of things clients tend to praise or critique and look for ways to improve in these areas.